u0052041/How-to-build-an-elastic-structure/Bees-with-Machine-Guns/README.md

 >**Notice** that Cloud 9 is base on Linux system, make sure to upload **Keypair.pem** not **.ppk**

-4. Move our keypair to the right location, look at the bottom of Cloud 9 and input:
+4. Move your keypair to the right location, look at the bottom of Cloud 9 and input:

 ```sudo mv MyAmazonKeypair.pem /home/ec2-user/.ssh```